 An ideal toolset also needs to provide support for OTA (Over The Air) based app management and data encryption.
 When categorizing mobile application development toolsets for their packaging style and framework, the two major types are as follows:

-- Native build tools and
+- Native build tools for react native app development

-- Hybrid build tools
+- Hybrid build tools for hybrid apps development

 Native Build tools